 When you make an appeal, we review the coverage decision we have made to check to see if we were following all of the rules properly.
+Your appeal is handled by different reviewers than those who made the original unfavorable decision.
 When we have completed the review we give you our decision.

 If we say no to all or part of your Level 1 Appeal, you can go on to a Level 2 Appeal.
-The Level 2 Appeal is conducted by an independent organization that is not connected to our Plan.
+The Level 2 Appeal is conducted by an independent organization that is not connected with us.
+(In some situations, your case will be automatically sent to the independent organization for a Level 2 Appeal.
+If this happens, we will let you know.
+In other situations, you will need to ask for a Level 2 Appeal.)
 If you are not satisfied with the decision at the Level 2 Appeal, you may be able to continue through several more levels of appeal.